 Anyone can join Full Sail Armada.
 Members can look forward to a variety of extra-curricular activities – from viewing parties to campus-based tournaments.
 The league will function similar to a student club, with an additional roster of seven individuals representing Full Sail at collegiate-level events.
 As collegiate team members graduate, the league will act as an incubator for new talent.

 “The idea is to ignite pride on campus,” says Hoyt.
 “Armada will engage a sense of camaraderie and give students something to root for and rally around.
 It’s something they can look back on with pride after they graduate.”

-Players competed in Overwatch, Rocket League, Smash Brothers, and Dragon Ball Fighterz.
-As students from all over campus battled it out, volunteer student shoutcasters from across many degree programs provided game analysis on Armada’s official Twitch stream.
+Players competed in Overwatch, Rocket League, Smash Brothers, and Dragon Ball FighterZ.
+As students from all over campus battled it out, volunteer student shoutcasters from across many degree programs provided game analysis on Full Sail Armada’s official Twitch stream.
 Audience members received complementary thundersticks at the door, which they used to cheer on their favorite players and teams.

 Game Development grad Ari Patrick was on hand for the event.
 A producer at Epic Games, Ari led an exclusive Fortnite Battle Royale challenge to close out the event.
 He said he was impressed at the level of detail that went into the event.

 “I play a lot of these games and I do not have half the talent these student have displayed,” he said.
 “It’s really cool to see, especially in games like Rocket League where it’s more team-based.
 You have all these people who are cooperating to achieve the overall goal.
 It’s incredible.”